SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

-# Region Flexibility For AWS Instance Testing
+# Region Flexibility for AWS Instance Testing

 ## Intro
 When AWS introduces new instance types or new features on existing instance types these are generally not immediately available in all regions.
 Examples include the introduction of Graviton instances and confidential compute features.
-Therefore it is necessary to support a flexible test approach that allows mash to run the specified tests with configured instance types in a specific region.
+Therefore, it is necessary to support a flexible test approach that allows mash to run the specified tests with configured instance types in a specific region.